 Volkswagen Eos Overview

 This four-seater convertible is now in its final year of production.
 The Eos rides comfortably and handles with agility.
 Its folding metal hardtop includes a clever sunroof setting.
 Open-top motoring is relatively free of wind buffeting.
-Interior fit and finish are impressive, and the seats are comfortable.
+Interior materials are well-assembled, and the seats are comfortable.
 Wind noise is pronounced with the top up.
 Power comes from a vigorous 2.0-liter, turbo four-cylinder, which delivers a good 25-mpg overall.
 The automated manual transmission is smooth and shifts quickly.
-This year is the final run for the Eos.
+2015 is the final year for the Eos.
 Reliability has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).